 \subsubsection{Evaluation on the Realistic Test Case}

-In the last experiment, we use the realistic case study the Orion Crew Exploration Vehicle (CEV) from NASA~\cite{Tamas-Selicean14}.
+In the last experiment, we use the realistic case of the Orion Crew Exploration Vehicle (CEV) from NASA~\cite{Tamas-Selicean14}.
 The test case topology is shown in Fig.~\ref{fig:Orion_topo}.
-The Orion CEV case has 31 ESes, 15 SWs, 188 dataflow routes connected by physical link transmitting at 100 Mbps.
-In the last set of experiments, we are interested to see the effect of ATS on the two novel hybrid architecture of combined traffic shapers TAS+ATS+SP and TAS+ATS+CBS.
+The Orion CEV case has 31 ESes, 15 SWs, 188 dataflow routes connected by a physical link transmitting at 100 Mbps.
+In the last set of experiments, we are interested to see the effect of ATS on the three novel hybrid architectures of combined traffic shapers TAS+ATS+SP, TAS+ATS+CBS and ATS+CBS.
 We have run the NC-based performance analysis method for both combinations TAS+SP and TAS+ATS+SP (resp.
-TAS+CBS and TAS+ATS+CBS) on the Orion CEV case, and obtained for each combined traffic shaper the upper bounds of the maximum latency (WCD) for each flow and the upper bounds of the maximum backlog (WCB) for each priority queue in an egress port.
+TAS+CBS and TAS+ATS+CBS, ATS(H)+CBS(L) and CBS(H)+ATS(L)) on the Orion CEV case, and obtained for each combined traffic shaper the upper bounds of the maximum latency (WCD) for each flow and the upper bounds of the maximum backlog (WCB) for each priority queue in an egress port.

 We first use the original traffic parameters~\cite{Paulitsch11} of the Orion CEV ($\text{TC}_{\text{Orion}1}$), including 99 TT flows and 87 Rate Constraint (RC) flows of the same priority.
-RC flows are considered into SP and AVB flows under respectively combinations of traffic shapers in this paper.
+RC flows are considered as SP and AVB flows under respective combinations of traffic shapers in this paper.
 The idle slope for AVB traffic is set to 75\%.
 The average network load (resp. maximum link load) for TT traffic is around 1.5\% (resp.
-5.5\%), and the overall traffic load in the network is 3.5\% on average and 10\% in maximum.
+5.5\%), and the overall traffic load on the network is 3.5\% on average and 10\% on maximum.
 The results are shown in Fig.~\ref{fig:CmpOrion1}, where the upper bounds are normalized to $100\times \ln(X)$ with $X=\{\text{WCD}, \text{WCB}\}$.
 The obtained results are sorted in increasing order by results.
-As can be found from the figure, even though the backlog upper bounds for most of queues in egress ports under TAS+ATS+SP/AVB perform superior to TAS+SP/AVB, ATS does not show the positive impact on the upper bounds of end-to-end latencies of the flows.
-This is because that the average traffic load for both TT and SP/AVB is relative low.
+As can be seen from the figure, ATS does not show a positive impact on both the upper bounds of end-to-end latencies of the flows and the backlog upper bounds of egress ports under the architecture TAS+ATS+SP/AVB.
+This is because the average traffic load for both TT and SP/AVB is relatively low.
 The results for Orion CEV conform to the outcomes shown in Fig.~\ref{fig:CmpTASATSSP}(a), (b) and Fig.~\ref{fig:CmpTASATSCBS}.